 “Nothing so clears the vision and lifts up the life, as a decision to move forward in what you know to be entirely the will of the Lord.”

 John Paton was scrutinized by many for leaving a fruitful ministry in Glasgow and moving overseas to bring the gospel to the unreached.
 This caused anxiety and drove him close to God in prayer.
 However, one respected elder exclaimed,

 To which Paton responded,

 “Mr. Dickson, you are advanced in years now, and your own prospect is soon to be laid in the grave, there to be eaten by worms; I confess to you, that if I can but live and die serving and honoring the Lord Jesus, it will make no difference to me whether I am eaten by Cannibals or by worms; and in the Great Day my Resurrection body will rise as fair as yours in the likeness of our risen Redeemer.”

-That sense of duty and calling produced in him undaunted courage that would never look back again.
+John had a sense of duty and calling that produced in him undaunted courage that would never look back again.